Ra-V2/MazeRaycaster/README.md

 # MazeRaycaster

-A very simple raycaster made as as college project for C++ class.
+A very simple raycaster made as a college project for C++ class.

 It has been created with OpenGL and GLFW3.